The Gau{\ss}-Bonnet operator of an infinite graph: Flanders Theorem

-Now, the existence of $I_0$ is related of the property of $-i$ to be in the image of $\Delta.$ In the case where $i$ has finite support, we can do as follows : let $K_0$ be a finite connected subgraph of $K$ (vertex of $K_0$ are vertex of $K$ and edges of $K_0$ are edges of $K$).
+Now, the existence of $I_0$ is related to the property of $-i$ to be in the range of $\bar\Delta.$ In the case where $i$ has finite support, we can do as follows: let $K_0$ be a finite connected subgraph of $K$ (see \ref{subgraph}, vertices of $K_0$ are vertices of $K$ and edges of $K_0$ are edges of $K$).
 We suppose that the support of $i$ is included in $K_0.$ Denote by $d_0$ the difference operator of $K_0.$ The Laplacian $\Delta_0$ of $K_0$ is self-adjoint and $\Im \Delta_0=\Ker \Delta_0^\perp.$ Thus, as $\Ker \Delta_0=\R$ consists of constant functions